JoaquinLou/Streaming_game_influence/README.md

 ## How can you run the project?
 Two options:
-- You can run the Jupyter Notebooks in order or if you want to see only a part, you can too!
+- You can run the Jupyter Notebooks in order.
 There are 3 parts:
 -  1-Steam data cleaning and visualization -> Steam data processing and visualization
 -  2-Twitch data cleaning and analysis -> Twitch data processing and visualization
 -  3-Data merge & Prediction -> Merge of data, ML Train & Test and model evaluation